How Ubunifu Madness Works

 - No injury adjustments — a key player being out is not reflected in predictions

-- Women's Massey ordinals are not available from Kaggle, reducing feature coverage for women's predictions
+- Women's Massey ordinals are not available from Kaggle, reducing feature coverage for women's static model

-- Early season ratings carry more uncertainty — Elo stabilizes after ~15 games
+- Early season ratings carry more uncertainty — Elo and adjusted efficiency stabilize after ~15 games

 - Men's and women's Elo scales differ in magnitude — compare within gender only